pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 User events like infinite scrolls, switching views, post/swipe/like/share/comments, etc. and system events like real time updates, buffering, auto play/pause, online/offline switchovers, notifications, background processing, etc. are pushing modern apps to next level.

-These modern use cases require a modern approach of reactive programming in which we react to data and events by treating them as streams.
+These modern use cases require a modern approach of reactive programming in which we react to data and events by treating them as continuous streams.

 **We just `subscribe()` to these `Observable` streams and react to `next()` event to handle the change.**